Frequently Asked Questions

 Q: Is the GED test changing?

-A: Yes, a new computer based test founded on the Common Core Standards will go into effect on January 1, 2014.
-Anyone who has started but not completed or passed all 5 sections of the current form of the GED by December 2013 will have to start over .
+A: Yes, a new computer based test founded on the Common Core Standards went into into effect on January 1, 2014.
+The new test is the HiSET.

 Q: When can people enroll in an Exeter Adult Education class?